amulya349/dcavenue/README.md

 To initiate payment, redirect user to *reverse("dcavenue-start")* with GET parameters, Order_Id, Amount, and Currency.
 Once payment has been successful, DCAVENUE["CALLBACK"] would be called with data dict as parameter.
-Order_Od is optional, if not passed it will be calculated.
+Order_Id is optional, if not passed it will be calculated.
 The callback must return a HTTP response after handling the payment/failure [could be html response or could be http response redirect, recommended].
 An optional callback method is provided,